Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: EVALUATION

 This strategy is optimal under traditional \gls{aoi}-based metrics, but it neglects application-specific \valname and makes no use of context-specific information.

-The \textit{Q-Learning} strategy adaptively selects sleep durations using tabular reinforcement learning.
+The \textit{Q-Learning}\footnote{\rev{Q-Learning is a classical model-free reinforcement learning method that learns a state-action-value table for discrete state-action pairs and uses it to select actions that minimize the expected long-term cost.}} strategy adaptively selects sleep durations using reinforcement learning.
 It learns to minimize a long-term cost function that includes both energy and \valname.
 To make tabular learning possible, we use discrete states for \textit{Q-Learning} which consist of $X^\mathrm{Tx}, X^\mathrm{Rx}, \mathrm{AoI}^\mathrm{Tx}, \mathrm{AoI}^\mathrm{Rx},$ and $ \mathrm{AoII}$.

+Deep reinforcement learning is not considered here, since the targeted S-IoT devices are strongly resource-constrained and such methods typically require a costly training phase with long convergence times.